gemmaellis16/memory_game/README.md

 * As a user, I want to easily understand the game and to be kept interested.

-    - When entering the site users will see a a pop up modal to write their name and choose their level.
+    - When entering the site users will see a a pop up modal to choose their level.

-    - On the main page, to the left of the screen the username and level will be shown then the to the right will be the page title and different buttons()
+    - On the main page, the levels will be shown at the top left and at the bottom left will be the  different buttons such as the information, reset, mute and score.

+    - Then to the top right the page header, score, timer and number of flips will appear in red and visually appealing.

-    - Upon scrolling the page the main card game will appear big and the center of the page.
+    - The main card game will appear big and to the center-right of the page.

 * As a user, I am curious to know more about the game